 - H.R.
 1613 (114th): Federal Vehicle Repair Cost Savings Act of 2015

 - H.R.
 1698 (114th): Bullion and Collectible Coin Production Efficiency and Cost Savings Act

 - H.R.
 4014 (112th): To amend the Federal Deposit Insurance Act with respect to information provided to the Bureau of Consumer Financial Protection.

 Does 5 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Huizenga sponsors bills primarily in these issue areas:

-From Jan 2011 to Feb 2016, Huizenga missed 49 of 3,576 roll call votes, which is 1.4%.
-This is better than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 33 explanations for these missed votes.
+From Jan 2011 to Dec 2022, Huizenga missed 184 of 7,231 roll call votes, which is 2.5%.
+This is on par with the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|